 - Tuolumne Meadows: The massive Tuolumne Meadows is about as beautiful as it gets.
-It’s surrounded by jagged peaks, sliced through by Tuolumne River, and covered in wild flowers.
+It’s surrounded by jagged peaks, sliced through by the Tuolumne River, and covered in wildflowers.
 While this area is crowded, you’d hardly know it because there is plenty of room to spread out.
 There are numerous hiking trails in Tuolumne Meadows, but I recommend hopping on the John Muir Trail and taking it as far as Lyell Fork and then turning around for an hour-long stroll.

-- Ellery Lake: Located just outside the entrance to Yosemite National Park, Ellery Lake is a goregous man-made lake at 9,489 feet.
+- Ellery Lake: Located just outside the entrance to Yosemite National Park, Ellery Lake is a gorgeous man-made lake at 9,489 feet.
 Icy cold on even the hottest summer days, this may not be the perfect swimming lake, but the views sure are pretty.